roasinc/boxer_ros2/README.md

 ROS2 packages for Boxer

 > [!IMPORTANT]
-> Intall on the backpack computer.
+> Install on the backpack computer.